jerryc05/MyTemplate/README.md

         - Change the font of the terminal.
 - Restart terminal.
 - If you are using `powerlevel10k` (default theme of this tutorial):
     -   Run the following script in terminal (just for customization):
-        - Linux:
         ```sh
-        sed -i \
+        scr="\
         -e 's/# *node_version/node_version/g' \
         -e 's/# *go_version/go_version/g' \
         -e 's/# *rust_version/rust_version/g' \